Rasmussen's Mitchell to Newsmax: Pollsters Shift Right to Save Face as Trump Gains

 Mitchell attributed these polling shifts to certain firms' efforts to preserve credibility, especially as internal analysis shows a widening gap between traditional polling methods and actual voter sentiments.

 "Everybody else went massively left, and ABC Ipsos and Reuters Ipsos were among the first moving 6 or 7 points to the left," he noted.
-"But they all started drifting back 2 or 3 weeks ago, realizing that the media push wasn't enough to get Kamala Harris over the hump."
+"But they all started drifting back two or three weeks ago, realizing that the media push wasn't enough to get Kamala Harris over the hump."

 The Rasmussen head pollster highlighted discrepancies among demographics, pointing to Rasmussen's findings, which show Trump gaining notably in key groups.